-France honors hero officer who swapped places with hostage
+France honors officer who swapped places with hostage

 He served in Iraq in 2005, and was given an award for bravery in 2007, Macron said.
 For four years, he was a commander in the Republican Guard, which provides security at the Élysée Palace, home of the French President.

-Last year Beltrame was appointed deputy commander of the anti-terror police in the Aude region.
+Last year Beltrame was appointed deputy commander of the antiterror police in the Aude region.

 According to the newspaper La Dépêche du Midi, Beltrame led a simulated terror attack in December on a supermarket for training purposes, similar to the one Friday in which he lost his life.